 Quelites are known to have been consumed since pre-Hispanic times, where they were used both for cooking as well as for medicinal purposes.
 Today, quelites continue to be used for cooking, particularly by people living in rural areas.
 For them, quelites are an invaluable part of their diet, providing it with important vitamins and minerals at a very low cost.

 You can find Quelites in most markets in Mexico, often in the stunning market stands filled all over with leaves, herbs, and plants (not all of them might fall into this category, but they are still sold in the same place).
 In the USA, you can find Quelites being sold at the Latin Stores in cities with large Mexican Populations.

 The variety of quelites available at grocery stores is more limited, given the fact that they are a very low-cost product and there is not much profit in selling them.
 The only exception to this would be epazote and cilantro, which are very easy to find in most stores.

 Given that there are so many different species of wild greens, it is practically impossible to summarize them into one single flavor.
 However, you could say that their flavors are predominantly herbal in nature.

 Additionally, since quelites are often cooked in combination with other ingredients like garlic, onion, peppers, and tomatoes, their flavors end up being more of a complement to whatever stew or protein they are being cooked with, as opposed to being the main flavor of the dish.

 How long do Mexican Wild Greens last?

 When you buy quelites in a market or grocery store, their shelf life will not be very long, as they are fresh plants that are meant to be consumed promptly.
-However, there are some varieties, like Pápalo, Cilantro, and Epazote, which can be dehydrated and then used afterwards to season different dishes and give them some of their aroma.
+However, there are some varieties, like Pápalo, Cilantro, and Epazote, which can be dehydrated and then used afterward to season different dishes and give them some of their aromas.

 How do you cook Quelites?